ulgg/ancient-chimes/README.md

 - How did you learn about them?

 >I had 0 knowledge about Node.js, Express, Pug, Electron, League Client API.
-I learned them from Qiita, StackOverflow, Personal blogs, [References](#Thanks-and-References), Twitch viewers comments
+I learned them from Qiita, StackOverflow, Personal blogs, [References](#Thanks-and-References), Twitch viewers comments.
+I have read the "all" messages on Riot Games API Discord channel #lcu-api and #api-challenge-2018.

 - Which League Client API are you using?